OpenVibeCoding/swe-cli/_archived_docs/SHALLOW_IMPLEMENTATION_GAPS.md

 ## Executive Summary

-Current OpenCLI has **working features but delivers minimal value**.
+Current SWE-CLI has **working features but delivers minimal value**.
 All features are shallow implementations that don't provide the autonomous, proactive experience needed for 5-10x productivity gains.

 ### Critical Issues:
 - ❌ **Auto mode just skips approvals** - No autonomous iteration